SWEDISHMEATBALLS12345674/songmanager/README.md

 - [ ] style library selection page

-*this repo is also on my private git server but is also here for parity
+*this repo is also on my private git server but is also here for redundancy